 Dealing with coffee waste resulting from the processing of the coffee cherry is not a new problem, as Dan Belliveau, the CEO and founder of CoffeeFlour, points out.
 “Coffee waste is actually something that has been on coffee growers’ minds for as long as coffee has been commercialized,” Belliveau says.
 “The coffee cherry waste stream has historically been something that ‘had to be dealt with,’ as it takes a significant amount of property to store coffee cherry pulp throughout harvest time and then requires extra labor to dispose of the pulp after harvest.”

 CoffeeFlour launched in 2015, tackling coffee cherry waste by converting it to flour.
-Cherry pulp is converted into a gluten-free flour, with a flavor reminiscent of roasted fruits.
+Cherry pulp is converted into a gluten-free flour with a flavor reminiscent of roasted fruits.

 To date, the company has converted between five and six million pounds of coffee cherry pulp into CoffeeFlour, and the company aims to be able to convert pulp into more than three billion pounds of flour, keeping the pulp from the waste stream.
-Not only will this continue to create a new product— a “found food” as Belliveau calls it—but also generate an additional revenue source for farmers.
+Not only will this continue to create a new product— a “found food,” as Belliveau calls it—but it will also generate an additional revenue source for farmers.
 “We hope to share the technology in the future, as our goal is waste reduction and the improvement of farmers’ lives,” says Belliveau.
 If successful, the project has the potential to convert between five and six billion pounds of coffee pulp annually.

 CoffeeFlour’s core goals—reducing waste and improving the lives of farmers—are central to the discussion of coffee production’s economic ramifications.
-James Hoffmann, of Square Mile Coffee Roasters, echoes these sentiments.
-“We need to find new revenue streams for farmers, we need to reduce waste wherever we can, because doing nothing has seen climate change accelerate in a devastating and horrifying way,” Hoffmann says.
+James Hoffmann of Square Mile Coffee Roasters echoes these sentiments.
+“We need to find new revenue streams for farmers; we need to reduce waste wherever we can because doing nothing has seen climate change accelerate in a devastating and horrifying way,” Hoffmann says.
 “Ultimately, it’s also good business.”

 The diverse potentials of coffee waste point to one crucial consideration: we need to think differently about it, not as waste, but as potential.
 “Waste is simply resources in the wrong place,” says Daniel Crockett, head of communications at UK-based Bio-Bean.
-Bio-Bean works on the consumer side of the coffee supply chain, and is the first company to industrialize the process of recycling waste coffee grounds into biofuels.
+Bio-Bean works on the consumer side of the coffee supply chain and is the first company to industrialize the process of recycling waste coffee grounds into biofuels.

 “Bio-Bean is a pioneer in the circular economy, turning waste into resources and the challenges of urbanization into great opportunities,” says Crockett.
-That’s a larger business trend that Crockett sees taking place, in coffee and other industries.
+That’s a larger business trend that Crockett sees taking place—in coffee and other industries.
 “Increasingly, businesses recognize the impact of adopting circular economy thinking, not just on the environment but on their bottom line,” he says.

-Converting coffee grounds to biofuels on an industrial scale has led Bio-Bean to develop a wide array of partnerships—from airports to train stations, to hospitals—all looking to use biofuels within their businesses.
+Converting coffee grounds to biofuels on an industrial scale has led Bio-Bean to develop a wide array of partnerships—from airports to train stations to hospitals—all looking to use biofuels within their businesses.
 They also provide services to companies within the coffee industry, collecting used coffee grounds from cafés.
-Sometimes it even comes full circle, like with 918 Coffee Co., which provides spent coffee grounds to Bio-Bean and in turn, fuels their roaster with the resulting Bio-Bean fuel.
+Sometimes it even comes full circle, like with 918 Coffee Co., which provides spent coffee grounds to Bio-Bean and fuels their roaster with the resulting Bio-Bean fuel.